jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 ```
 ```
 Middle Layer Super Output Areas in Witney, Hailey & Curbridge.
-(Map downloaded from ONS viaOxford Data Observatory)
+(Map downloaded from ONS via Oxford Data Observatory)
 ```
 ```
 009B
 ```
 ```
-Map downloaded fromA Church Near You
+Map downloaded from A Church Near You
 ```
 More recent information (for example
 the Indices of Multiple Deprivation
-2010 , which uses data from 2008) is
+[^2010]:, which uses data from 2008) is
 available for some topics.

 The maps on the right show the